sabiwara/aja/README.md

 ## FAQ

+### How stable is it?

+Aja is still pretty early stage.
+Some breaking changes are still to be expected.

+However, many of its APIs are based on the standard library and should therefore remain fairly stable.

+Besides, Aja is tested quite thoroughly both with unit tests and property-based testing (especially for data structures).
+This effort is far from perfect, but increases our confidence in the overall stability.

 ### How is the performance?

-Performance for maps is still far from native maps (roughly 4 times slower insertions) or ETS (mutable state).
+Performance for data structure cannot match native maps or ETS (mutable state) which are written in native code.

-Aja data structures are implemented in plain erlang/elixir and cannot compete with native code yet.

 However:
-- `A.RBMap` / `A.OrdMap` / `A.RBSet` offer performance similar to erlang's `:gb_trees` / `:gb_sets` modules
+- it is similar to other non-native structures like `:gb_trees` / `:gb_sets`
-  (depending on the operation, if data is ordered, ...)
 - the performance gap is consistent and doesn't degrade with the size (logarithmic time complexity)
 - with the [JIT compilation](https://github.com/erlang/otp/pull/2745) coming to the BEAM, we can expect the gap with native code to be reduced in the upcoming months.